Skip to main content

 Confidentiality is governed by the Thai Personal Data Protection Act 2562 (2019).
 Family contact during treatment is permitted only with the client's written consent, and third-party disclosures (employers, referrers, legal counsel) are routed through the Clinical Director.
 Co-occurring medical and psychiatric conditions are documented at admission and managed jointly with the partner-hospital teams.
 Where a condition falls outside Jintara's operational scope, referral out is preferred to accepting a poor clinical fit.

-Transparency about scope is a core part of Jintara's governance posture.
-The facility operates within a defined clinical envelope, and admissions will refer out when a prospective client's needs fall outside it.
-The lists below cover the client types and clinical presentations that Jintara does not accept, together with the most common referral routes.
+Transparency about scope is a core part of Jintara's clinical governance.
+The facility operates within a defined clinical envelope, and admissions will refer when a prospective client's needs fall outside it.
+NIDA's principles of effective treatment include treatment matching as core: connecting clients with programs suited to their specific clinical needs produces consistently better outcomes.

-• Clients under 18: Jintara is adult-only, ages 18 to 65.
+• Clients under 18: Jintara is adult-only.
 Younger clients are directed to appropriate adolescent services.

 • Severe acute psychiatric emergencies: Active psychosis or severe suicidality requiring psychiatric inpatient care is outside scope.
 Clients are directed to hospital psychiatric services.